 Transferring a credit card or loan balance to a new credit card with a lower APR is a helpful step toward paying down your debt, but be sure to understand the benefits and pitfalls, as well as familiarize yourself with the rules of each financial institution first.

 What Is a Credit Card Balance Transfer?

 A balance transfer is a way to move money owed on one credit card or loan (debt) to another credit card for the purpose of saving money on interest.
 If you don't pay off your credit card every month, you're going to have to pay interest on the amount owed.
-By transferring the balance it to another card with a lower interest rate or special “no interest for X months” terms, you may (or might) save money.
+By transferring the balance it to another card with a lower interest rate or special “no interest for X months” terms, you may save money.

 The Benefits of a Balance Transfer